Efforia

-Efforia (エフフォーリア foaled 10 March 2018) is a Japanese Thoroughbred racehorse.
+Efforia (エフフォーリア, Efufōria) is a Japanese Thoroughbred racehorse.
 After winning two minor races as a two-year-old in 2020 he won the Kyodo Tsushin Hai on his first run of 2021 and maintained his unbeaten record by taking the Satsuki Sho on his next start.
 He was narrowly beaten in the Tokyo Yushun but returned in autumn to win the Tenno Sho and the Arima Kinen.

 Background

-Efforia is a bay colt with a white sock on his left hind leg bred in Japan by Northern Farm.
+Efforia is a bay horse with a white sock on his left hind leg bred in Japan by Northern Farm.
 He was sent into training with Yuichi Shikato and raced in the green, white and red colours of the Northern Farm affiliate U Carrot Farm.
 He was ridden in all of his races by Takeshi Yokoyama.

 He was from the second crop of foals sired by Epiphaneia who won the Kikuka Sho and the Japan Cup and was rated the second-best horse in the world in 2014.
 Efforia's dam Katies Heart showed some racing ability in Japan, winning three minor races on dirt from fifteen starts.
 She was a half-sister to the dam of Admire Moon and a grand-daughter of the Irish-bred mare Katies whose other descendants have included Sleepless Night (Sprinters Stakes) and Hishi Amazon (Hanshin Juvenile Fillies, Queen Elizabeth II Commemorative Cup).
+Katies Heart also foaled a full sister to Efforia, Jocelyn, who won the 2026 Kokura Himba Stakes.

 Racing career

 2020: two-year-old season

 Efforia made his first appearance in a 2000 metre contest for previously unraced juveniles on firm ground at Sapporo Racecourse on 23 August 2020.
 Starting the 0.4/1 favourite in a seven-runner field he tracked the leaders before taking the lead in the straight and winning by three quarters of a length from Escobar.
 On 8 November over the same distance at Tokyo Racecourse he started second favourite behind Veil Nebula for a minor race and came from fourth place on the final turn to win by one and a quarter lengths.

-Commenting on the colt's juvenile campaign, Yuichi Shikato said "physically and mentally he was a little weak, and his hindquarters weren’t so strong, so it took him a bit of time to recover from races."
+Commenting on the colt's juvenile campaign, Yūichi Shikato said "physically and mentally he was a little weak, and his hindquarters weren’t so strong, so it took him a bit of time to recover from races."